 - Food that will make you feel full and stop you from snacking

 So we need foods that are not going to spike your energy levels but still replenish what we have used.
 These will generally be low glycemic foods.
-We want foods with a few calories in to ensure you don’t go crazy on the snacks later but don’t undo the good work you have done on the
+We want foods with a few calories in to ensure you don’t go crazy on the snacks later but don’t undo the good work you have done on the bike.
+Finally, the last thing we need is food full of protein to aid that recovery and keep us full.

 Post Workout Food Recommendations